Decoherence and determinism in a one-dimensional cloud-chamber model: Time-independent approach

 These preliminary results already prove very interesting.
 To discuss them, we introduce the $\bw$-spin excitation probabilities $P(\bw)$, where $\bw$ is the Hamming weight, i.e.\ the number of 1-bits in a binary sequence representing an integer.
 Following reference \cite{carlone:15}, we define the ground-state, one-spin excitation and track-detection probabilities in terms of these excitation probabilities as

 Table \ref{spin-exc} shows these probabilities for a regularly-spaced $N$-spin network.
 Their general behavior can be interpreted through an entropic effect: the no-spin excitation probability is close to 50\% for small $N$ and regularly decreases with increasing $N$, as it becomes a more and more exceptional configuration among the $2^N$ possible configurations.
 This shows that, contrary to the single-spin case, the probability of no excitation in the detector can become much smaller than 50\%.
-The one-spin excitation, corresponding to $N$ possible configurations, stays roughly constant while the track-detection probability, corresponding to $2^N-N-1$ possible configurations, regularly increases.
+The one-spin excitation (second line of table \ref{spin-exc}), corresponding to $N$ possible configurations, stays roughly constant.
+In contrast, the track-detection probability, corresponding to $2^N-N-1$ possible configurations (third line of table \ref{spin-exc}), regularly increases, which is a key feature of the detection mechanism.

-However, these simple trends are not universal, as table \ref{Ptrk} shows.
-There it is seen that the track-detection probability can strongly depend on the number of spins.
+Table \ref{Ptrk} confirms these results but also shows that these simple trends are not universal.
+There it is seen that the track-detection probability can strongly vary for some specific numbers of spins.
 This seems to be the case in particular for large energies and when the single-spin excitation is maximal, i.e.\ for $\gamma=\gamma_\mathrm{max}$ (see the surprisingly small value obtained for $k_0=400/3$, $\gamma=800/3$, $N=4$).
-This suggests that a track detection could be a resonance phenomenon, occurring for precise matches of the particle energy, atom positions and coupling strength.
-This hypothesis will be systematically explored in future works.
+This suggests that, at least in the present simplified one-dimensional model, a track detection could be seen as an ``inverse-resonance'' phenomenon. ``Detection'', i.e.\ excitation of a large number of spins, may indeed depend on the precise match of the number and of the position of the atoms with the particle energy.

+For a two-sided detector, detection would then only occur on the side where such a matching condition is satisfied by the atomic configuration, whereas the wave packet would be reflected on the other side and hence would not excite a sufficient number of atoms to be detected.
+Though the initial particle wave packet would be symmetric, with 50 \% of the wave going in each direction (cf first panel of figure \ref{timedep}), the microscopic state of the detector would break that symmetry, hence leading to an enhanced detection probability on one side (the side for which the ``inverse-resonance'' condition is best satisfied).
+Moreover, all present calculations are performed assuming an initial ground state for the detector, i.e.\ a zero-temperature state (all spins down at $t=0$ in figure \ref{timedep}); an additional way of breaking symmetry for the detector initial state would be to consider an excited state with random phases mimicking a non-zero-temperature thermal state.

+Going back to a 3-dimensional situation, detection would then also occur in the direction where the configuration of the detector atoms best match the particle energy.
+For a given particle energy, such a direction would always come up, due to thermal randomization of the detector configuration: the random positions of the atoms would lead to a quasi infinite set of different scattering parameters at the same time, depending on the direction.